-Check The measures taken by your company and any subcontractors to segregate, identify and prevent mixing between certified and non-certified seafood.
-The permission to use the MSC label and ASC logo by asking for proof of approved packaging designs covered by a valid licence agreement, (see page 15 for more information).
-Revie w The management system/s for each activity in scope (for example trading, distribution, processing).
+Chec k The measures taken by your company and any subcontractors to segregate, identify and prevent mixing between certified and non-certified seafood.
+The permission to use the MSC label and ASC logo by asking for proof of approved packaging designs covered by a valid licence agreement, see page 15 for more information.
+Non-certified ingredients used have been correctly calculated (where applicable).
+Your Labour Risk Score and whether a labour audit is required.
+Revie ew The management system/s for each activity in scope (for example trading, distribution, processing).
 The content and implementation of written procedures (for example protocols for maintaining segregation, approved buying lists, training manuals).
 The contract processing of certified seafood for others (if applicable).
 The records showing purchase, receipt, sale and physical handling of certified species.
-Interv iew A sample of responsible personnel on their competency, understanding and application of the Chain of Custody procedures (for example the auditor may ask members of staff to explain their role in ensuring traceability).
-Verify Verify Your company and any subcontractor's records, where relevant: Traceability tests - linking input and output through delivery numbers and records of internal traceability, purchase, handling and supply.
+Interview A sample of responsible personnel on their competency, understanding and application of the Chain of Custody procedures (for example the auditor may ask members of staff to explain their role in ensuring traceability).
+Verify Your company and any subcontractor's records, where relevant: Traceability tests - linking input and output through delivery numbers and records of internal traceability, purchase, handling and supply.
 Matching purchase with delivery records against the product.
 Input-output reconciliation based on a time-period and/or batch, which includes a conversion rate (yield) calculation and evaluation.
-Your company complies with the relevant MSC Labour Eligibility Requirements.
+Your company complies with the relevant MSC third-party labour audit requirements.